Understanding Defensive Attitude: Consequences And Solutions

 Consequences of a Defensive Attitude

-1. Stagnant Personal Growth: A defensive attitude can hinder personal growth as it closes us off to feedback and learning opportunities.
+1. Stagnant Personal Growth: A defensive attitude can hinder personal growth by closing us off to feedback and learning opportunities.

 3. Missed Opportunities: Being defensive may prevent us from seeing opportunities for improvement or change.